MisterTooh/0x2a-Alhosn-Daily-Login/README.md

 ## Daily sign-in based on Al Hosn green pass:

+Idea: This application will make calls to Alhosn using scanned user QR code and compare the response with the 42API stored name of student.
+This will allow the student to sign-in and validate greenpass via security by simply scanning their Alhosn QR code.

 Members:

 1. Mohamed- mohouhou
 2. Hussain - hawadh
 3. Omar - oabdalla
 4. Yash - ykulkarn

-This application will make calls to Alhosn using scanned user QR code and compare the response with the 42API stored name of student.
-This will allow the student to sign-in via security by simply scanning their Alhosn QR code.